Judo-Security/judosecuritydocs/README.md

-Users can delete a secret using the following command in PowerShell in a system having Judo Security’s client installed.
+Users can manually expire a secret using the following command in PowerShell in a system having Judo Security’s client installed.
 The same command can be used with any other command line interface supported by different operating systems.